vanvule/invoicing-app/README.md

 ## Requirements

-You should use the following tools to accomplish this task:
+You can use any tools at your choice to accomplish this task.

- - React
- - Flux
- - Webpack (should run with webpack-dev-server)
- - Babel - ES6/7 Syntax - you pick the stages

 If you have any questions, please ask!

 To complete your homework, please fork this repo and commit your work to your fork.
 When you are ready for us to look at it, give us access to your fork so we can review and run it.

+Timeline estimation: 3 working days.